 https://www.stir.ac.uk/…orting-heritage/ The Hosts and Champions exhibition was based on the Commonwealth Games Scotland archive held in the university archives.
 Originally part of the cultural festival for the Glasgow 2014 Commonwealth Games it became a travelling exhibition.

 Richard's principal research interests focus on the inter-relationships between sport, the media and popular culture.
 His work on communications and sport is widely referenced and used by students across the world.
 He has recently published work on: the history of sports broadcasting, sports journalism and photojournalism, sport on Gaelic television, community sport heritage and vernacular photography and sport .

 Richard's ongoing research includes a focus on the inter-relationships between sport and the media.
 He welcomes applications from doctoral students interested in researching media sport, social media, media history and heritage, the creative industries, issues of media sport representation, identities and journalism.
-He is a member of the Centre for Environment, Heritage and Policy and the Centre for Scottish Studies.
-He currently supervises doctoral research in media sport, sport archives and heritage, the history of women's football, memes and social media, cinema going in 1950's Bahamas, Scottish broadcasting, the history of newspapers in Scotland and football and fascism in Italy.
+He is a member of the Centre for Environment, Heritage and Policy and the Scottish Studies working group.

 Haynes R & Robeers T (2020) The Need for Speed?
 A Historical Analysis of The BBC's Post-War Broadcasting of Motorsport.
 Historical Journal of Film, Radio and Television, 40 (2), pp. 407-423. https://doi.org/10.1080/01439685.2019.1628418